OvcharukDmitrij/OvcharukDmitrij/README.md

 ### Hi there, my name is Dmitry, I am a novice Python backend developer. 👋

-- 🌱 I am currently finishing my studies at Yandex.Practicum at the Python Developer's backend course
-- 📫 How to contact me in Telegram: @DmitrijOvcharuk
+📫 How to contact me:
+- Telegram @DmitrijOvcharuk
+- LinkedIn in/dmitrij-ovcharuk-1807ba28a